-Also known as carabiners, krabs, snap-links, plain-gates or biners, these non locking carabiners are the glue that sticks everything together on a climb, with most climbers carrying forty or more clipped to their harness while leading.
-Non locking carabiners are used in any application where weight, speed and handling are more important than total security (when 100% security is needed a locking screwgate would be used), being attached to quick-draws, cams and slings etc. Some climbers also use non load baring carabiners for chalk bags, knives etc, but any carabiner carried by a climber should be full strength (you can get a full strength carabiner that weights 19 grams and can be easily handled so really beyond cost it’s not worth it).
+Also known as carabiners, krabs, snap-links, plain-gates or biners, these non-locking carabiners are the glue that sticks everything together on a climb, with most climbers carrying forty or more clipped to their harness while leading.
+Non-locking carabiners are used in any application where weight, speed and handling are more important than total security (when 100% security is needed a locking screwgate would be used), being attached to quick-draws, cams and slings etc. Some climbers also use non-load bearing carabiners for chalk bags, knives etc, but any carabiner carried by a climber should be full strength (you can get a full-strength carabiner that weighs 19 grams and can be easily handled so really beyond cost it’s not worth it).

 Due to the large number of carabiners required, these tiny little alloy carabiners are designed to be lightweight, yet strong enough to take monster falls, both on their primary axis (along the spine), as well as giving you a fighting chance when loaded in weaker orientations (cross axis or over and edge).
 Carabiners come in hundreds of shapes, with each manufacturer producing several dozen designs and flavours, from tiny carabiners that remove every gram of excess weight, to big chunky clippers meant for a climber who needs lots to grab, where an extra 20 grams is not a problem.

 The main difference for most is between a solid gate or a plain gate carabiner, which I will cover below.